qudx54632/qudx.github.io/content/post/Lee's fest/index.md

 - Reunions of long-time collaborators and a vibrant community
 - Part of the broader **PI@25** events marking the institute’s 25th anniversary

-{{% callout note %}}
+---

 This event not only honored a pioneering figure in theoretical physics but also reflected on two decades of progress in foundational research.
-{{% /callout %}}

----

 Thank you to everyone who joined and made the celebration memorable!